apache/shardingsphere-elasticjob/docs/content/user-manual/usage/job-api/spring-boot-starter.en.md

 Developers can inject the `OneOffJobBootstrap` bean into where they plan to invoke.
 Trigger the job by invoking `execute()` method manually.

+Users should not use annotations such as `jakarta.annotation.Resource` which partially violate Spring Boot best practices to inject Spring beans that define one-time tasks.

 The bean name of `OneOffJobBootstrap` is specified by property "jobBootstrapBeanName", Please refer to [Spring Boot Starter Configuration](/en/user-manual/elasticjob/configuration/spring-boot-starter).